The First Temptation of the Swedes and a staple for the Swedish smorgasbord: Jansson's Temptation.

 Cut the onion into thin slices.

-Pour cream and milk over together with some of the brine from the anchovies.
+Pour cream and milk over the potatoes with some of the brine from the anchovies.
 Sprinkle the breadcrumbs and dot butter on the top.
-P